utshomax/postman-docs/src/pages/docs/postman-flows/concepts/blocks-and-connections.md

 * [Blocks](#blocks)
 * [Connections](#connections)

-All Flows are made up of **blocks** and **connections**.
+All flows are made up of **blocks** and **connections**.
 Blocks can create information, make a decision, or perform an action.
 Blocks work together using connections, which enable multiple blocks to do a task together.

 ### Blocks

-All blocks have either an input, an output or both.
+All blocks have either an input, an output, or both.
 Inputs are on the left side of a block, and outputs are on the right.
-The [list of all blocks](/docs/postman-flows/reference/blocks-list/) has an explanation and example for every block in Flows.
+The [list of all blocks](/docs/postman-flows/reference/blocks-list/) has an explanation and example for every block in Postman Flows.

 There are three ways to add a new block: